learn-co-curriculum/phase-1-algorithms-has-target-sum-solution/README.md

 ## Resources

 The problem we just solved is a variation of a very common algorithm problem: the [Two Sum][two sum] problem.
-See if you can solve that using a similar technique to what we came up with for this problem.
+See if you can solve that version of the problem using a similar technique to what we came up with for this problem.
 Here are a few videos that talk through solutions to this algorithm:

 [two sum]: https://leetcode.com/problems/two-sum/